 Among the early buyers of the Memoir Professional package was Linda Myers who went on to create the National Association of Memoir Writers.
 So people have made use of the materials to create careers.

-How do you see yourself engaged on day in memoir work in your community?
+How do you see yourself engaged in memoir work in your community?
 What would you like to know about this work?
 Post below.

 Follow your passion.
 Click here to learn how to teach memoir writing in your community.